tombensve/APS/APS-UserGuide/docs/src/APSUserGuide.md

 * A JCR (Java Content Repository) service and a content publishing GUI (following the general APS ambition - reasonable functionality and flexibility, ease of use.
 Will fit many, but not everyone).

-* JDBC connection pool service (based on some open source connection pool implementation).
-Will use the Data source service to create connection pools.

 * Since JBoss is apparently having trouble getting WABs to work (they are still using PAX, but claim that they have solved this in 7.2 that will not build when checked out from GitHub and don't seem to be released anytime soon) I am considering to add support for their WAR->OSGi service bridge though I haven't had much luck in getting that to work either so far.

-* Support for being able to redeploy a web application live without loosing session nor user transactions.
+* Support for being able to redeploy a web application and services live without loosing session nor user transactions.
 With OSGi it should be teoretically possible.
 For a limited number of redeployments at least.
 It is very easy to run into the ”perm gen space” problem, but according to Frank Kieviet ([Classloader leaks: The dreaded permgen space](http://frankkieviet.blogspot.se/2006/10/classloader-leaks-dreaded-permgen-space.html)) it is caused by bad code and can be avoided.

 ## Requirements